 11. MANAGE STRESS

-As any senior in college knows, the final year of school can be an extremely stressful time.
+As any senior in college knows, the final year of school (especially the second semester) can be an extremely stressful time.
 Between writing a thesis, managing a job or internship, and trying to enjoy your last few months of college life, it can be easy to feel overwhelmed.
 While some stress can be motivating, too much of it can lead to burnout.
 In addition to following the steps on this list to help combat senioritis, you should also take steps to mitigate the effects of stress.
 Make sure to get enough sleep and exercise.
 Try practicing mindfulness or meditation.
 Or simply partake in an activity you enjoy, purely for the pleasure of it.
 Keep your stress at a healthy level, and you’ll be less likely to succumb to senioritis.